-The group puts up bat boxes in woodlands, an important job because in modern woodlands old trees, which have the sort of holes and Crevices that bats like to live in, tend to be cut down, sometimes destroying a bat roost, or even killing bats in the process.

-Bat boxes are monitored as often as possible, to see if they are being used by bats and if so, by which species.
-Members undertake surveys on behalf of the Bat Conservation Trust or other organisations, in order to monitor the population status of Various species of bats.
-If householders have problems with bats, the group may be able to give advice or practical help such as removing accumulations of bat droppings from a loft if the owner cannot do it themselves.
-Where people are unhappy about having a bat roost, we may be able to reassure them and promote understanding and, hopefully, tolerance.
-Bat Walks and Talks Bat work is also about education and promoting Bats.
+Members undertake surveys on behalf of the Bat Conservation Trust or other organisations, in order to monitor the population status of various species of bats.
+We do not undertake commercial surveys.

+If householders have problems with bats, the group may be able to give advice.
+Where people are unhappy about having a bat roost, we may be able to reassure them and promote understanding and, hopefully, tolerance. - Contact us via our website www.dumfriesbatgroup.org.uk

+Bat Walks and Talks

+Bat work is also about education and promoting Bats.
 The bat group is available to attend events and give talks and bat walks to any interested schools and other organisations.